 If they missed a lift at daily max, they might be allowed to try again depending on why they missed it.
 Was it technical or a lack of strength?
 If they missed a few times, their max for that day was probably a touch lower.

-Ultimately it didn’t matter, Abadjaev felt that the key was working at 100% for the day regardless of what that 100% was (within limits, Charlie Francis’s approach to sprinting was no different; your best was your best for that day but maximum speed training means training at maximum).
+Ultimately it didn’t matter, Abadjaev felt that the key was working at 100% for the day regardless of what that 100% was at least within limits.
+It’s interesting to note that Charlie Francis took the same approach to sprinting: your best was your best for the day but 100% is 100% no matter what.
 I am told that over time, Abajaev expected the fluctuations in daily max to narrow but that’s neither here nor there.

-Abadjaev didn’t believe in percentage training and the decreases were absolute weight drops.
+Abadjaev didn’t believe in percentage training and the decreases were absolute weight drops of 5-20 kg.
 But when you’re looking at elites lifting in a fairly narrow range, those absolute drops end up not being too different in terms of percentages (i.e. 20kg off of a 200kg lift isn’t that different than off of a 180 kg lift).

-And while it’s often claimed that the Bulgarian system has no variety and that’s true in terms of exercise selection but you can actually get a lot of variety in terms of loads per workout with the above.
+And while it’s often claimed that the Bulgarian system has no variety and that’s true in terms of exercise selection, you can actually get a lot of variety in terms of loads per workout with the above.

 Six singles with your daily max is not the same same as 1 single with your daily max, 3 reps at 20kg below then 2 reps heavier.
 Or whatever, you can load the body a lot of different ways.
 And the power movements are usually about 80-85% of the maximum movements which introduces some Heavy, Light, Medium Training.

 Everybody thought he was nuts with this program.
 How could you throw out everything they knew about training?
 You had to have preparation, specificity, lots of variety.
-And when the Bulgarians started winning and winning (usually in lighter weight classes) all of that changed.
+Then the Bulgarians started stomping everybody, usually in the lighter weight classes, and everybody started to change their minds.

 The Bulgarians were handling maxes all the time.
 It makes you fearless when you are constantly jumping under a maximum weight.
 When you train heavier regularly handle world record weights in practice, it’s easy to do it in competition.
 Just do what you did in the gym last week And in the modern era, most countries use a system not unlike his although most have their own flavor to them.